 But as travel within each system grew more convenient than ever, little effort was made to synchronize or facilitate service between agencies and counties.
 At times buses passed as they crisscrossed the region or arrived and departed from the same location(s) within minutes of each other.
 As a result, riders attempting to transfer from one system to another in order to reach their destination faced long delays and uncertainty that made multi-system travel a daunting proposition.

 Fortunately, the leaders of the three founding transit agencies (METRO RTA, PARTA and SARTA) recognized that a lack of coordination was more than a challenge; it was also an opportunity to increase the use of public transit in the region.
 To seize that opportunity, they formed NEORide in 2014.
 Laketran, which serves the residents of Lake County, Ohio, joined the group in 2017.
 Medina County Public Transit (MCPT), Western Reserve Transit Authority (WRTA), Toledo Area Regional Transit Authority (TARTA) which provide fixed route, demand response, and paratranist service, became a members in 2018.
-SORTA (Cincinnati), Cincinnati Bell Connector, Cleveland RTA, Lancaster-Fairfield Public transit and BCRTA (Butler County), TANK (Northern Kentucky) and Sandusky Transit System all joined in 2019.
+SORTA (Cincinnati), Cincinnati Bell Connector, Cleveland RTA, Lancaster-Fairfield Public transit and BCRTA (Butler County), TANK (Northern Kentucky) and Sandusky Transit System all joined in 2019 with SEAT joining in 2020.

 Established as a Council of Governments (COG) under Ohio law, NEORide is actively working to break down artificial boundaries, streamline operations and make it easier for riders to use public transit to travel across Northeast Ohio and beyond.